LASOR: Learning Accurate 3D Human Pose and Shape Via Synthetic Occlusion-Aware Data and Neural Mesh Rendering: Experiments

 \textbf{3DOH50K.} In 3DOH50K dataset, the samples have severe occlusions.
 As shown in Table \ref{table:total}, better performance is achieved compared with \cite{STRAPS2020BMVC} on handling object-human occlusions.
 The other methods also use the Human3.6M dataset to train the model while ours does not.
 Therefore, it would not be fair to directly compare our results to theirs.

-Finally, to show the effectiveness of our method on handling inter-person occlusions, some examples are shown in Fig.\ref{fig:people-occluded}.
-On the other hand, to compare the shape estimation of the human body more intuitively, some examples with diverse body shapes are demonstrated in Fig.\ref{fig:ssp}.
+Finally, to show the effectiveness of our method on handling inter-person occlusions, some examples are also shown in Fig. \ref{fig:people-occluded}.
+To compare the shape estimation of the human body more intuitively, some examples with diverse body shapes are demonstrated in Fig. \ref{fig:ssp}.